dotnet/AspNetCore.Docs/aspnetcore/migration/claimsprincipal-current.md

 ---
 # Migrate from ClaimsPrincipal.Current

-In ASP.NET Core projects, it was common to use [ClaimsPrincipal.Current](/dotnet/api/system.security.claims.claimsprincipal.current) to retrieve the current authenticated user's identity and claims.
+In ASP.NET 4.x projects, it was common to use [ClaimsPrincipal.Current](/dotnet/api/system.security.claims.claimsprincipal.current) to retrieve the current authenticated user's identity and claims.
 In ASP.NET Core, this property is no longer set.
 Code that was depending on it needs to be updated to get the current authenticated user's identity through a different means.

 ## Context-specific data instead of static data